cihatertem/burcuphoto/README.md

 The Github action is just to build and push docker image to docker hub repository.

+Data persistent requirement is met by **AWS EFS** Volume for Traefik CERT and Postgres data location.
+With EFS Volume, new nodes can connect easyly to the DIRs.

 ## environtment example

 Environment settings inside **environments/burcuphoto_environment.txt"